 A Kafka trigger in project AzureFunctions.

-consumes the event and verifies if the electricity usage for any customers and any of its units goes over a certain threshold.
-If so an NServiceBus SendOnly endpoint is used to send the message.
+consumes the event and checks if the electricity usage for any customers and any of a customer's units goes over a specified threshold.
+If so, an NServiceBus SendOnly endpoint is used to send a message.
 The following code shows how to set up an NServiceBus endpoint in Azure Functions and register the IMessageSession

 instance with the dependency injection container: